FREQUENTLY ASKED QUESTIONS

 If you see a snake while running, do not panic!
 Back away slowly and carefully look for a way around.
 Also be sure to shout out "snake" and point out the location so other runners are aware and can carefully get around it.
 Snakes will generally leave you alone if they are not provoked.
 Simply left alone, snakes will continue on with their life, they do not actively seek out confrontations with any of their natural enemies, humans included.
 The number one reason people are bitten by venomous snakes throughout this country is because of the attempt to catch, kill, or tease them when we find them.

-The 2017 race will be chip timed for best accuracy.
+The 2017 race will be chip timed for best accuracy using a MyLaps timing system.
 Results will be put up at the finish line for runners to see throughout the day.
 Final results will be posted on this website within 24-hours after the race.